Silly Season Feature:

 CLICK HERE to find out what email miracles are on offer.

 |Created for Romiley Anarchists' League by workers in revolt against oppression|

-to set the record straight in the 3rd millennium. © RAL, June MM17.
+to set the record straight in the 3rd millennium. © RAL, August MM17.